mikaelcarlavan/papier/README.md

 - JPEG and PNG with transparency images.
 - RGB and CMYK colors spaces for texts.
 - Texts and images can be transformed (rotation, translation, skew).
-- True type fonts are supported
+- True type fonts are supported.

 ## Example usage
 ```php